Cliffe Vale, Staffordshire

-Cliffe Vale is a district of the city of Stoke-on-Trent, and lies to the immediate south of Etruria and just east of Basford and Hartshill.
+Cliff Vale is a district of the city of Stoke-on-Trent, and lies to the immediate south of Etruria and just east of Basford and Hartshill.

 Cliffe Vale is in the valley of the Fowlea Brook, now better known as Etruria Valley.
 There are industrial and employment uses along the A500, and new residential developments along the Trent and Mersey Canal.
 The Shelton New Road (B5045) passes through from east to west.
 The area is sometimes called Cliff Vale (with no 'e') by the city council, and is part of the Hartshill electoral ward.

 History

 The Roman road called Rykeneld Street passed directly through the Cliffe Vale area, although the exact route it ran along is unknown.
 Cliffe Vale takes its name from having been the 'Hay of Clive', part of a Norman deer hunting park that survived as such well into the 15th century...